 Europe Facts for Kids

-Check out these random and cool general knowledge facts about Europe that kids will love!
+Check out these random and cool Europe interesting facts that kids will love!

 13) Do you love volcanoes?
 Well, Italy has two active volcanoes: Mount Etna and Mount Vesuvius.